reproducible-reporting/btrup/README.md

 amount = 52

 [btrfs]
-# Mount point of the Btrfs volume to take snapshot from, must be mounted.
+# Mount point of the Btrfs volume to take a snapshot from, must be mounted.
 source_path = "/home"
 # Prefix for btrfs snapshot volumes, timestamp is appended.
 prefix = "snapshots/home."
-# Path where the snapshot volumes will be mounted.
+# Path where the root volume of the Btrfs file system is mounted.
-snapshot_mnt = "/mnt"
+root_mnt = "/mnt"
-# The snapshot path will be "{snapshot_mnt}/{prefix}{datetime}".
+# The full snapshot path will be "{root_mnt}/{prefix}{datetime}",
+# of which "{prefix}{datetime}" is the snapshot subvolume name.
 # The snapshots must be stored in the same Btrfs file system as the source.

-# In this example, `/mn/snapshots` must be a Btrfs volume
-# in the same filesystem as that of the `/home` volume,
+# Path to the btrfs binary, optional, e.g. to use a non-standard location.
+# Absolute path is recommended for security reasons.
+binary = "/usr/bin/btrfs"

 # Commands to be executed before making a snapshot: cleanups, mysqldump, etc.
 pre = []